 Of course, we’ll still support simple LDAP, both via SAML or through our standard connection.

-Authorization is still done within RapidMiner Server.
+Authorization is still done within RapidMiner AI Hub.
 There, you can map your organization’s groups (defined in the Identity Provider) with RapidMiner groups and roles, to make sure each user receives the right permissions.
 You can also create a default group with minimal permissions for those users who access the system for the first time.

 Once that’s done, the system is ready for users to log in.
 And the good news is that there is no additional effort needed after that.
 Once the groups have been set up, all user management can be done within the Identity Provider at the organization’s level.